terales/blackbird-docs/src/content/docs/guides/xliff.md

 Introducing the "Process XLIFF file" action!
 While it may seem like magic, behind the scenes, Blackbird diligently dissects each translation unit within your XLIFF, processing source-target pairs accordingly via [OpenAI](https://docs.blackbird.io/apps/openai/).
 Instructions are provided as `Prompt` input but, if none are specified, then by default the source text will be translated and targets updated, resulting in a localized XLIFF.

+## DeepL

+While [DeepL](https://docs.blackbird.io/apps/deepl/) supports several [file types](https://developers.deepl.com/docs/api-reference/document), only version 2.1 is an accepted input when it comes to XLIFF files.
+We have now added more behind the scenes magic to bridge this gap so that you are able to get your 1.2 XLIFF files translated through DeepL, as well as any other file previously converted into XLIFF 1.2 through our Okapi action.

 ## Quality Estimate Apps ([TAUS](https://docs.blackbird.io/apps/taus/) & [ModelFront](https://docs.blackbird.io/apps/modelfront/))

 Our newest Blackbird actions allow for a bird's-eye view of your XLIFF's quality.
 By calculating the quality score of each segment within the XLIFF and returning an aggregated number that gives us an idea of the overall quality in the file.
 This was previously reserved for single segments only.
 Additionally, all translation units get appeneded with their individual score which is added to the extradata attribute in the XLIFF file.